-This Conflict Minerals Report is publicly available on our website at http://investors.autodesk.com/phoenix.zhtml?c=117861&p=irol-govHighlights and is filed with the SEC.
+This Conflict Minerals Report constitutes our annual report on our supply chain due diligence and is publicly available on our website at http://investors.autodesk.com/phoenix.zhtml?c=117861&p=irol-govHighlights and is filed with the SEC.

 D. Results of Review